nanaeasiedu/unredis/README.md

 ## NB
 This is not yet done.
 The dashboard is very basic right now.

-I am currently building out the dashboard.
-The API's for the dashboard is stable

 The stats data shown on the dashboard is ephemeral.
 Only the last 10 stats is stored and saved to disk when the program exists.

 ## TODO